tcarwash/swpclib/README.rst

-A library to interact with NOAA's Space Weather API, A supporting library for my home assistant integration
+A library to interact with NOAA's Space Weather API

+A supporting library for my home assistant integration

 * Free software: MIT license